 Our Board of Trustees is responsible for ensuring the charity is doing what it was set up to do and making decisions about how it is run and future developments.
 The Trustees meet regularly during the year to consider, determine and review Carers in Hertfordshire’s strategies, policies and performance.
 Our Trustees bring a depth and breadth of expertise to the charity as they have extensive backgrounds in finance, management, health and social care, and other professional roles.
 All Trustees support Carers in Hertfordshire in an unpaid voluntary capacity.
-We currently have nine Trustees and you can find out about them below.
+We currently have eight Trustees and you can find out about them below.

-Mike Ormerod (Chair)
+Mike Ormerod (Vice Chair)

 Mike was a secondary school teacher for 36 years at the same school prior to retiring.
 He is married to an English teacher and has two sons.
 His eldest son has Aspergers and currently lives with his wife in the family home.
 Mike still supports, guides and monitors him on a constant basis.